AnyBody/anybody-tutorial/contributing.md

-# Contributing
+# Help improve tutorials

-We highly appreciate any contributions to Tutorials!
+We highly appreciate any contributions to the Tutorials!

 If you find typos, missing links or anything else wrong, don't hesitate to fix it.